proftak/modules/0435/mdModule.md

         * also include an explanation based on the file callercallee.md
   * cross-check again to ensure consistency with callercallee.md
   * cross-check to make sure no offset is negative from the stack pointer
-  * cross-check that offset to items in a frame is based on a downward growing stack
+  * cross-check that offset to items in a frame is based on a downward growing stack and observe the caller callee agreement in callercallee.md
 2. Define TTPASM labels as offsets to access items on the frame:
   * Explain why items on the frame are at the specific offsets
 3. Guidance to implementation in TTPASM: